Relative Error Streaming Quantiles

-Most recently, Masson, Rim, and Lee \cite{DBLP:journals/pvldb/MassonRL19} introduced a new notion of error for quantile sketches (they also refer to their notion as ``relative error'', but it is quite distinct from the notion considered in this work).
+Most recently, Masson, Rim, and Lee \cite{DBLP:journals/pvldb/MassonRL19} considered a notion of relative \emph{value} error for quantile sketches, which is distinct from the notion of relative \emph{rank} error considered in this work.
 They require that for a query percentile $\phi \in [0, 1]$, if $y$ denotes the item in the data stream satisfying $\rank(y)=\phi n$, then the algorithm should return an item $\hat{y} \in \mathcal{U}$ such that $|y - \hat{y}| \leq \eps \cdot |y|$.
 This definition only makes sense for data universes with a notion of magnitude and distance (e.g., numerical data), and the definition is not invariant to natural data transformations, such as incrementing every data item $y$ by a large constant.
 It is also trivially achieved by maintaining a (mergeable) histogram with buckets $((1+\epsilon)^i, (1+\epsilon)^{i+1}]$.
 In contrast, the standard notion of relative error considered in this work does not refer to the data items themselves, only to their ranks, and is arguably of more general applicability.